geepalik/countries-api/README.md

 2. url
 3. username

-to those of a database instance that has the data described in nation.sql.
+to those of a database instance that has the data.
 Then run the application